Mandalay and Bagan, Culture and History in Myanmar

 Bullocks lazed around, a blacksmith was working on a cartwheel and women prepared sesame and peanut oil or sieved rice while others wove or worked on silver and bamboo artifacts.

-Find out more about visiting Myanmar at their tourism website.
+Find out more about visiting Myanmar on their tourism website.